dd9jn/rfc4880bis/crypto-refresh.md

 This trailer depends on the version of the signature.

 - A v3 signature hashes five octets of the packet body, starting from the signature type field.
-  This data is the signature type, followed by the four-octet signature time.
+  This data is the signature type, followed by the four-octet signature creation time.

 - A v4 or v5 signature hashes the packet body starting from its first field, the version number, through the end of the hashed subpacket data and a final extra trailer.
   Thus, the hashed fields are: